 Unemployed persons are those aged 15 years and over who were not working but were actively looking for a job and available for work during the reference period.
 They include persons who were not working but had taken steps to start their own business, or had made arrangements to start a new job at a date after the reference period.

-Unemployment rate is the percentage of unemployed persons to the labour force aged 15 years and over.
+Unemployment rate is the percentage of unemployed persons aged 15 years and over to the labour force.

 International standards: The concepts and definitions of unemployment follow the ILO recommendation closely.